 Not sure?
 Try doing a 50/50 blend of zucchini noodles with regular whole wheat spaghetti noodles.

 Loving these Whole30 Meatballs?
 This Whole30 Salmon is another winner!
-Be sure to also check out my Lentil Meatballs (both vegetarian and non-vegetarian approved), these crowd-pleasing Cranberry Turkey Meatballs, these tasty-looking honey garlic turkey meatballs, and the aforementioned Crock Pot Turkey Meatballs.
+Be sure to also check out my Lentil Meatballs (both vegetarian and non-vegetarian approved), these crowd-pleasing Cranberry Turkey Meatballs, these tasty-looking honey garlic turkey meatballs, the aforementioned Crock Pot Turkey Meatballs, and these Baked Turkey Meatballs.

 Recommended Tools to Make Whole30 Meatballs